skienzmatishun/rippreport/content/p/catalyst-stacking-the-deck/index.md

 ---
-title: "CATALYST STACKING THE DECK"
+title: CATALYST STACKING THE DECK
 date: 2020-07-03
-thumbnail: "img/catalyst-stacking-the-deck.jpg"
+thumbnail: img/catalyst-stacking-the-deck.jpg
 categories:
 - freaky-friday
 tags:
 - airport
 - boone
 - catalyst
 - city-council
 - election
 - fairhope-airport
 - joshua-gammon
 - kant
 - kevin-boone
 - scott-boone
 - wilson
 authors:
 - admin
+alttags: "Stack of playing cards, including a Jack of Clubs, symbolizing complex corporate structures and potential concealment"
 ---
 Get ready Fairhope, CATALYST is now working under the Scott Boone Consulting banner.
 CATALYST can be best described as:

 > “Intricate web of multiple concentric layers of companies that are intermingled around and intended, among other things, to conceal the interrelationships among and between, and to insulate from liability”